williamnoble/cinematic/readme.md

-# MovieDB
+# Cinematic - A Movie Database

-Movie DB is a production ready API for a fictional movie REST api.
-It is written in Go using the Standard Library with an exception to the router.
-I have rested (not pun intended) upon literature for Alex Edwards to whom I attribute a lot of my code style.
+**Cinematic** is a production rest API backed by a Postgres Store.

 ### Features